gabdube/gabdube.github.io/_posts/2019-01-10-python-and-vulkan-01.markdown

 ### There's no light tooling available

+The current ecosystem built around Vulkan is pretty much exclusively C++.
+With maybe some experimental wrappers for other languages here and there.
+Be ready to write lots of boilerplate code, and with Vulkan not being shy in that regard in the first place, things can get painful.
+Hopefully for me, I've maitained my own little wrapper with its set of helpers.

+Another thing is that python do not have a light library to do linear algebra, or light image loading or light assets loading.
+Want to multiply two matrices, here's scipy and numpy.
+Now cry and despair as you try to build the C dependencies on Windows.
+I ended up writing my own math library and loaders.

+And finally, although not really related to Vulkan and python, assets management is pretty difficult outside of an engine environment.
+It took me quite some time to build adequate tooling to compile textures and environment map.

 ### The weight of the wrapper layer

+PanicPanda use my own little wrapper which was built around ctypes. ctypes is the foreign function library that comes bundled in the standard library.
+While the library is quick and easy to use, it is also the slowest way to wrap c function calls.
+Using the c structures provided by ctypes tends to generate lots of garbage too.
+This will probably become a bottleneck in the future.

+There other more performing alternative like cython or just plain old C extensions that could be used, but the current state of the project, the added complexity is not worth it.

 ### The scary monster under your bed, the GC

+One of the biggest features of Vulkan is efficient multithreading.
+This is mostly done by recording the command buffers on multiple thread.
+With python and the GIL, the advanges goes away.
+Moving the command recording outside of python, in a C extension, could solve the problem, but then again, the added complexity is not worth it for now.

 ## What's next